yswenli/APM/README.md

 # APM

-High performance TCP communication framework，It is very simple to use
+High performance TCP communication framework，It is very simple to use，and the general server easy connection on millions

 <b>Server Example:</b>